pierre3/Mine2DDesigner/README.md

 |Ellipsoid mode|F3|Fill the interior of the ellipsoid inscribed within the specified rectangle with the specified block.|
 |Ellipsoid surface mode|F4|Place blocks on the surface of the ellipsoid inscribed within the specified rectangle.|

+To place blocks in simple shapes like a cube or an ellipsoid, follow these steps:
 1. Move the cursor to the starting point of the area to be specified.
 2. Press F1-F4 to start the figure mode.
 3. Move the cursor to the end point of the area to be specified.
 (At this time, the rectangular area will be filled and displayed.)